io-gui/io/src/core/properties.md

 ## Properties

-Collection of all property configurations for class **instances**.
+Collection of all property configurations for class **instances** compied from corresponding `ProtoProperties`.

-Property configurations are inferred from all property definitions in the prototype chain.
+It also stores current property values and creates the interface between `IoNode` and itself.